Samit16/DSA/Progress.md

     }
 }
 ```
--> didn't got in first try had to look for solution
+-> didn't get in first try, had to look for a solution
 ## 4. Valid Palindrome
 ```
 class Solution {